 A deal killer for the group: a proposal that would grant bankruptcy judges new powers to lower the principal, interest rate or both on a mortgage as part of a bankruptcy proceeding.

 Late Update: Mulling this more and listening to the insights in your emails, the key clearly is how much the government pays for these distressed assets.
 They may be bad debts.
 But that doesn’t mean they have no value at all.
-Bought at the right prices and given time on the books -- which the government is uniquely in a position to allow them to do -- the government could even turn a profit on some of them.
+Bought at the right prices and given time on the books — which the government is uniquely in a position to allow them to do — the government could even turn a profit on some of them.
 But the key is at what price they’re bought and whose get bought.
 That seems like precisely the kind of process that requires oversight and accountability to make sure the taxpayer doesn’t get fleeced.

-Dancing on the Edge of the Abyss Update: Paul Krugman has a post up that I think tracks basically along the lines I’ve raised -- only from the viewpoint of someone who has a profound understanding of these things rather than no understanding at all.
+Dancing on the Edge of the Abyss Update: Paul Krugman has a post up that I think tracks basically along the lines I’ve raised — only from the viewpoint of someone who has a profound understanding of these things rather than no understanding at all.
 He says, no deal.